SharpSeeEr/vue-component-lib-starter/README.md

 ### Third-party dependencies

-Third-party libraries used by you library may bloat up the size of your library, if you simply add them to the `dependencies` in [package.json](package.json).
+Third-party libraries used by your library may bloat up the size of your library if you add them to `dependencies` in [package.json](package.json).

 The following are some strategies to reduce the size of your library:

 #### Externalization

 If you expect the client app of your library may also need the same dependency, you may externalize the dependency.
-For example, to exclude PrimeVue from your library build artifact, in [vite.config.ts](vite.config.ts), you may have
+For example, the following excludes PrimeVue from your library build artifact in [vite.config.ts](vite.config.ts):

 ```js
 module.exports = defineConfig({